Cyclic reduction densities for elliptic curves: Introduction

 \section{Introduction}

 Let $E$ be an elliptic curve defined over a number field $K$, and $\gothp$ a prime of $K$ for which~$E$ has good reduction.
-Then the point group $E_\gothp(k_\gothp)$ of the reduced curve over the residue class field $k_\pgotic$ is a finite abelian group on at most two generators \cite{Silverman2}*{III, 6.4}.
+Then the point group $E_\gothp(k_\gothp)$ of the reduced curve over the residue class field $k_\pgotic$ is a finite abelian group on at most two generators.
 If one generator suffices, we call $\gothp$ a prime \emph{of cyclic reduction} of $E$.
 The question considered in this paper is whether the set $S_{E/K}$ of primes of cyclic reduction of $E$ is infinite and, if so, whether it has a density inside the set of all primes of $K$.

-Serre \cite{Serre3} observed in 1977 that this problem is very similar to the Artin primitive root problem, which asks for the density of the set of primes $\pgotic$ of $K$ for which a fixed element $a\in K^*$ is a primitive root modulo $\pgotic$.
-In this situation, these primes are (up to finitely many primes of `bad reduction' for $a$) the primes $\pgotic$ that do not split completely in any of the `$\ell$-division fields' $K_\ell=K(\zeta_\ell, \sqrt[\ell]{a})=\Split_K(X^\ell-a)$ of the element $a$ at primes $\ell\in \Z$.
-A heuristic inclusion-exclusion argument \cite{Artin}*{pp.viii-ix} that goes back to Artin (1927) suggests that the set of such primes has a natural density that can be expressed in terms of the degrees of the $m$-division fields $K_m$ as
+Serre \cite{Serre3} observed in 1977 that this question is very similar to the Artin primitive root problem (1927), which asks for the density of the set of primes $\pgotic$ of $K$ for which a fixed element $a\in K^*$ is a primitive root modulo $\gothp$, i.e., the unit group of the residue class field $k_\gothp$ at $\gothp$ satisfies $k_\gothp^*=\langle a \bmod \gothp\rangle$.
+In this situation, these primes are (up to finitely many primes of `bad reduction' for $a$) the primes $\pgotic$ that do not split completely in any of the `$\ell$-division fields' $K_\ell=K(\zeta_\ell, \sqrt[\ell]{a})=\Split_K(X^\ell-a)$ of the element $a$ at \emph{prime values} $\ell\in \Z$.
+A heuristic inclusion-exclusion argument \cite{Artin}*{pp.viii-ix} that goes back to Artin suggests that the set of such primes has a natural density that can be expressed in terms of the degrees of the $m$-division fields $K_m$ as

 Here $\mu$ denotes the M\"obius function.
-In 1967, Hooley \cite{Hooley} proved Artin's conjecture under the assumption of the Generalized Riemann Hypothesis (GRH).
+In 1967, Hooley \cite{Hooley} proved Artin's conjecture for $K=\Que$ under the assumption of the Generalized Riemann Hypothesis (GRH).

-The set $S_{E/K}$ of primes of cyclic reduction of an elliptic curve $E/K$ can be characterized in a similar way (Corollary \ref{S_EKdescription}).
-It is, up to finitely many~$\pgotic$, the set of primes that do not split completely in any of the elliptic division fields $K_\ell=K(E[\ell](\Kbar))$ of $E$ at the primes $\ell\in \Z$.
+The set $S_{E/K}$ of primes of cyclic reduction of an elliptic curve $E/K$ can be characterized in a similar way, in terms of the \emph{elliptic division fields\/} $K_m=K(E[m](\Kbar))$ of $E$ over $K$ obtained by adjoining to $K$ the coordinates of all $m$-torsion points of $E$ defined over an algebraic closure $\Kbar$ of $K$.
+It is, up to finitely many~$\pgotic$, the set of primes that do not split completely in any of the $\ell$-division fields $K_\ell$ of $E$ at prime values $\ell\in \Z$ (Corollary \ref{S_EKdescription}).
 Unsurprisingly, the associated heuristic density for $S_{E/K}$ is given by an inclusion-exclusion sum

 that, at least typographically, is \emph{identical} to \eqref{deltaaK}.
 It is the limit of the finite sums

 for $n$ tending to infinity under the partial ordering of divisibility.
 Under this ordering, we have